 Such a framework elaborates on the issuer's approach towards defining eligible green project or asset categories and establishing internal processes for selecting eligible projects in the issuer's portfolio, managing proceeds and reporting.
-In order to define qualifying categories in case these are not determined by the respective regulator, the GBPs provide a comprehensive though not exhaustive list of green bond project categories that covers different areas of climate change mitigation and adaptation as well as environmental preservation and may serve as orientation.
-The categories can be adapted and defined by the issuer, depending on the issuer's portfolio and sector.
-Specific industry standards may serve issuers as further reference such as LEED and BREEAM for green buildings, FSC and PEFC for sustainable forestry or clean transportation in the Climate Bonds Initiative's Taxonomy.
+In order to define qualifying categories in case these are not determined by the respective regulator81, the GBPs provide a comprehensive though not exhaustive list of green bond project categories that covers different areas of climate change mitigation and adaptation as well as environmental preservation and may serve as orientation.82 The categories can be adapted and defined by the issuer, depending on the issuer's portfolio and sector.
+Specific industry standards may serve issuers as further reference such as LEED and BREEAM for green buildings, FSC and PEFC for sustainable forestry or clean transportation in the Climate Bonds Initiative's Taxonomy.83

 Moreover, environmental laws and issuer-specific overall and environmental policies need to be taken into account.
 In jurisdictions, where green bond markets are regulated by national authorities, issuers need to ensure compliance with the eligible project and asset categories.
-In China, the Green Bond Endorsed Project Catalogue (or the Catalogue) introduced for financial institutions in China's interbank market by the People's Bank of China (PBC), specifies six categories with 31 sub-categories.
-China's corporate green bond market is regulated by the National Development and Reform Commission (NDRC), which provided guidelines that are in line with PBC's
+In China, the Green Bond Endorsed Project Catalogue (or the Catalogue) introduced for financial institutions in China's interbank market by the People's Bank of China (PBC), specifies six categories with 31 sub-categories.84 China's corporate green bond market is regulated by the National Development and Reform Commission (NDRC), which provided guidelines that are in line with PBC's

-- 79 As is the case in the Chinese context with a defined catalogue of green bond eligible projects. - 80 The GBP's Green Project categories should "provide clear environmental benefits" and include, but are not limited to: (i) renewable energy, (ii) energy efficiency; (iii) pollution prevention and control; (iv) sustainable management of living natural resources; (v) terrestrial and aquatic biodiversity conservation, (vi) clean transportation, (vii) sustainable water management, (viii) climate change adaptation, (ix) eco-efficient products, production technologies and processes.
-See ICMA (2016), The Green Bond Principles, available at www.icmagroup.org/Regulatory-Policy-and-Market-Practice/green-bonds/green-bond-principles. - 81 The Climate Bond Taxonomy by the Climate Bonds Initiative gives further guidance on sector-specific standards. - 82 The categories comprise: (i) energy-saving, (ii) pollution prevention and control, (iii) resource conservation and recycling, (iv) clean transportation, (v) clean energy, (vi) ecological protection and adaptation to climate change.
+- 81 See chapter 1.1. - 82 The GBP's Green Project categories should "provide clear environmental benefits" and include, but are not limited to: (i) renewable energy, (ii) energy efficiency; (iii) pollution prevention and control; (iv) sustainable management of living natural resources; (v) terrestrial and aquatic biodiversity conservation, (vi) clean transportation, (vii) sustainable water management, (viii) climate change adaptation, (ix) eco-efficient products, production technologies and processes.
+See ICMA (2016), The Green Bond Principles, available at www.icmagroup.org/Regulatory-Policy-and-Market-Practice/green-bonds/green-bond-principles. - 83 The Climate Bond Taxonomy by the Climate Bonds Initiative gives further guidance on sector-specific standards. - 84 The categories comprise: (i) energy-saving, (ii) pollution prevention and control, (iii) resource conservation and recycling, (iv) clean transportation, (v) clean energy, (vi) ecological protection and adaptation to climate change.
 Some regional variations exist currently in markets where governments have regulated the green bond market.
 For instance, the guidelines for China's corporate domestic green bond market set by National Development and Reform Commission (NDRC) are in line with the PBoC's Catalogue, but include nuclear energy as an additional, eligible category.